leoloso/leoloso.com/src/posts/pop-api-features.md

 <a href="https://newapi.getpop.org/api/graphql/?query=post(divide(a,4)).title" target="_blank">View query results</a>

-- If a field or directive fails and it is input to another field, this one may also fail

 ### Path to the issue

+Issues contain the path to the nested field or directive were it was produced.

 ```less
 /?query=